- Apply Now

 Each CAST school focuses on a set of high-demand, high-wage industries.
 Students choose a school based on career interest, setting personal goals and mastering learning concepts at their own pace.
 Students tackle real-world projects designed by local employers and work in teams alongside industry mentors.

-CAST students graduate from high school with a diploma and up to two years of college credits, plus the opportunity to earn industry-recognized certificates and an associate’s degree in addition to work experience.
+CAST students graduate from high school with a diploma and up to two years of college credits, plus the opportunity to earn industry-recognized certificates in addition to work experience.
 The tuition-free schools offer a combination of blended learning, project-based learning, and work-based learning, freeing teachers to act as coaches and mentors, with class time structured around research, labs, and offsite experiences in the workplace.

 The schools are overseen by the CAST Network, a nonprofit organization, and operate in partnership with local public school districts, higher education institutions and industry partners.